-- 1. Turn off the monitor and unplug the AC power cord from the AC outlet. - Dust the monitor by wiping the screen and the cabinet with a soft, clean antistatic cloth. - 3.
-For more difficult cleaning situations, use a 50/50 mix of water and isopropyl alcohol. - IMPORTANT: Spray the cleaner onto a cloth and use the damp cloth to gently wipe the screen surface.
+- Turn off the monitor and unplug the AC power cord from the AC outlet. - 2.
+Disconnect any external devices. - 3.
+Dust the monitor by wiping the screen and the cabinet with a soft, clean antistatic cloth. - 4.
+For more difficult cleaning situations, use a 50/50 mix of water and Isopropyl alcohol. - Do not use cleaners that contain any petroleum-based materials such as benzene, thinner, or any volatile substance to clean the monitor screen or cabinet.
+These chemicals may damage the monitor. - Spray the cleaner onto a cloth and use the damp cloth to gently wipe the screen surface.
 Never spray the cleaner directly on the screen surface.
-It may run behind the bezel and damage the electronics.
+It may run behind the bezel and damage the electronics. - The cloth should be moist, but not wet.
+Water dripping into the ventilation openings or other points of entry can cause damage to the monitor.
+Allow the monitor to air-dry before use.